amansingh61/bloom/README.md

 ## Training Data
 *This section provides a high-level overview of the training data.
 It is relevant for anyone who wants to know the basics of what the model is learning.*

-Details for each dataset are provided in individual [Data Cards](https://huggingface.co/spaces/bigscience/BigScienceCorpus).
+Details for each dataset are provided in individual [Data Cards](https://huggingface.co/spaces/bigscience/BigScienceCorpus), and the sizes of each of their contributions to the aggregated training data are presented in an [Interactive Corpus Map](https://huggingface.co/spaces/bigscience-catalogue-lm-data/corpus-map).

 Training data includes: